List of Emmerdale characters introduced in 1997: Barry Clegg

 Barry Clegg, played by Bernard Wrigley, made his first appearance on 30 January 1997.
 Barry was introduced as the estranged husband of Lisa Clegg (Jane Cox).
-Despite the couple being separated, Barry lived in an outhouse on the same farm as Lisa.
+Despite the couple being separated, Barry lived in an out building on the same farm as Lisa.
 He was "an irritation" to Zak Dingle (Steve Halliwell), who was in love with Lisa.

 Barry is an eccentric, who builds a space rocket.
 Marlon (Mark Charnock) and Butch Dingle (Paul Loughran) accidentally cause it to launch early while fighting, and it enters the Dingle's barn and explodes.
 Barry tries to stop Lisa from marrying Albert Dingle (Bobby Knutt), but is forcibly ejected from the church, leading to Albert's brother Zak to declare his feelings for Lisa.
 Months later, Barry competes against Zak for a busking pitch and he shows off his pedal powered microwave on a television show filmed in the village.
 Barry returns with a wedding present for Zak and Lisa's wedding.
 Although, they tell him he cannot come to the service, he attends Zak's stag night and lends him some money for the alcohol for the reception.

 John Millar of the Daily Record branded Barry's space travel ambitions as "a laugh."